obs0lete/PiholeDashboard/README.md

 # Getting started
 You can either host this application on the same Raspberry Pi where Pi-hole is installed, or set this up on a different machine.
+It is recommended to install alongside Pi-hole on the same Raspberry Pi.
 Below are the steps for both.

 ## Install alongside Pi-hole on a Raspberry Pi